By: Attorney G. Jack Burke

 Many Constitutional scholars will recognize that the right to a speedy trial is contained in the US Constitution.
 Specifically in the Sixth Amendment, it is stated as following.

-“In all criminal prosecutions, the accused shall enjoy the right to a speedy and public trial, by an impartial jury…and to have the Assistance of Counsel for his defence.”
+“In all criminal prosecutions, the accused shall enjoy the right to a speedy and public trial, by an impartial jury…and to have the Assistance of Counsel for his defense.”

 A Defendant’s Right to a Speedy Trial is also codified in Michigan Court Rule 6.004 Speedy Trial